 The governor is up for re-election and is being challenged by billionaire J.B.
 Pritzker (D), who supports legalizing recreational marijuana in Illinois, which Gov. Rauner opposes.
 It is expected Rauner will sign the medical marijuana bill to remain competitive for the November gubernatorial election.
 The Illinois Department of Public Health's support of the bill is also expected to influence Gov. Rauner.

-The Alternatives to Opioids Act would also allow patients who have previously been convicted of a crime to access medical marijuana legally.
+The Alternatives to Opioids Act would also allow individuals who have previously been convicted of a crime to access medical marijuana legally.